RafaGago/artv-audio/src/artv-common/dsp/own/parts/_README.md

 This folder contains building blocks for creating DSP objects.
-It is mostly organized on classes that:
+Most of all, barring some exceptions, is organized on classes that:

 - Only have static methods.
 - Don't manage the memory they operate with.